 If you are familiar with the card game Itchy Feet, you will certainly be looking forward to the new game from Malachi Ray Rempen: Roll Camera.
-This is the author's second Kickstarter campaign, and there is a high probability that it will be successful too.
+It's the second one Kickstarter The author's campaign and you will most likely end successfully.

-Instead of a card game, Rempen tries this time with a full board game with cooperation mechanics.
-The Kickstarter site promises a lot, whether the game Roll camera we will see this in June next year, because then the game should reach the supporters.
+Instead of a card game, Rempen is trying this time with a full-fledged board game with cooperation mechanics.
+The Kickstarter The site promises a lot, whether the game Roll camera we will see this in June next year, because then the game should reach the supporters.
 But what exactly can you imagine with a roll camera?

 Cooperation and story telling always work